Flexible working request rejection letter template

 There is no set procedure for employers to follow when dealing with statutory requests for flexible working, but they must deal with such requests in a reasonable manner.
 The employer must complete the process (including responding to an appeal) within two months of the request, or a longer period if agreed with the employee.

-You should have refused the original request for one or more of the permitted eight business reasons, as follows:
+You should refuse the original request for one or more of the permitted eight business reasons, as follows:

 • Burden of additional costs.